 Our relationships are one of the most important aspects of living a good life.
-Conversing with a close friend can be one of the most intimate experiences we have.
+Conversing with a close friend can be one of our most intimate experiences.
 Yet we often don’t value these conversations like we should: we don’t pay enough attention to the important people around us.

 Just like we use minimalism to get rid of excess stuff in favor of essential things, we can use it to rid ourselves of superfluous conversations in favor of essential ones.
 Consider these seven actions: